neel0210/MODS/README.md

 you can refer this : preview-size="1440x1080" capture-size="2576x1932" front-capture-size="1440x1080" info="1"/>

-rest just push in system and vendor as given and Enjoy!
+rest just push in system and vendor moreover you need some apps to be there if you have them no issue but if you have nuked them you need to add them

+Apps which needed

+- system/app/ARZone
+- system/app/VisionIntelligence3.5
+- system/priv-app/AREmoji
+- system/priv-app/LiveStickers
+- system/priv-app/SingleTakeService

+i have uploaded it, get them from here : AFH https://www.androidfilehost.com/?w=files&flid=321399

 ```

-### Thats it for now Kthnxbye!
+### That's it for now